 TK: I don’t think there’s anything I could have said to Richard to change his mind.
 There’s a conspiracy belief line people cross that I don’t think many people come back from.
 The most striking example (other than QAnon) are Flat Earthers.
 You can show them scientific papers, photos, videos, etc. and they will say it’s all fake and that all of NASA is a lie.
 It’s futile to try to argue with that and the cognitive dissonance Renata mentioned.

 RS: Yes, but that does not mean that scientists and people who believe in scientific discourse should not work hard to bring science closer to people.
 It is thus very important that scientific discoveries are presented to the general public as clearly as possible.
-For the new vaccines for COVID-19 it will be most important that there be honesty both about their potential side effects and the importance of getting oneself vaccinated.
+For the new vaccines for COVID-19 it will be most important that there be honesty both about their potential side effects and the importance of getting oneself vaccinated.“Maybe there is a backlash against Steve Bannon’s theory which saw the value in misinformation being picked up by the mainstream media.”

 As Jonathan rightly points out in his book, the pharmaceutical industry’s non-transparency has in the past contributed to people’s skepticism about vaccines.
 With doubts about vaccination, we are, however, often observing a paradox when people do not vaccinate their children but might in an unacknowledged way expect that others will and that will contribute to the elimination of a particular disease.